Skip to main content

 CNY period Yes

 The notice period does not pause for any reason.
-If you give one month's notice on 16 February 2026 (the day before Lunar New Year), the three CNY General Holidays (17–19 February) are all included in the running count.
+Give one month's notice on 16 February 2026 — the day before Lunar New Year — and the three CNY General Holidays (17–19 February) all count toward the notice period.
+The clock does not care that nobody is in the office.

 Notice requirements by employment stage